engin100/980/syllabus.md

 There are several types of assignments that you will complete as part of this course:

-- **Pre-lab work** -- done on your own with no collaboration
+- **Individual assignments** - done on your own with no collaboration
-- **Individual assignments** -- done on your own with no collaboration
+- **Peer Reviews** - done on your own with no collaboration
-- **In-discussion and in-lab activities**-- done with a group (initially, with a random group and later with a project group) with significant collaboration
+- **In-Class, In-discussion, and In-lab activities** - done with significant collaboration.
+Turn in your own work, though.
-- **Group assignments** -- done with your project group with significant collaboration required
+- **Group assignments** -- done with your project group with significant collaboration required.
+One assignment turned in for the entire group.

 These assignment types are described in more detail in the next sections.

+### Exams

 **There will not be any exams.**